glennsantos/senior-developer-roadmap/leadership/leadership-qualities.md

 4. Host AskMeAnything sessions so the team can get to know you better.
 5. Avoid sugar coating bad news.
 6. Be straightforward while still being kind.
-7. When sharing decisions, also share the reasons behind it.
+7. When talking about decisions you've made, also share the reasons behind it.
 8. Make information easily accessible to every team member.
 It should be visible and well as easy to find.

 **References**: